canonical/subiquity/DESIGN.md

 automatically.
 There are some answers files in the `examples/` directory that are run as a sort of integration test for the UI.

-Tests (and lint checks) are run by travis using lxd.
-See `.travis.yml` and `./scripts/test-in-lxd.sh` and so on.
+Tests (and lint checks) are run by github actions using lxd.
+See `.github/workflows/build.yaml` and `./scripts/test-in-lxd.sh` and so on.

 For "real" testing, you need to make a snap (`snapcraft snap`), mash it into an existing ISO using `./scripts/inject-subiquity-snap.sh`, and boot the result in a VM.
+There is an even hackier pair of scripts (`./scripts/slimy-update-snap.sh` and `./scripts/quick-test-this-branch.sh`) that can be useful for getting small changes into an ISO much more quickly than making the snap from scratch.

 There are integration tests that run daily at https://platform-qa-jenkins.ubuntu.com/view/server (unfortunately you need to